 - 6.1 This Policy does not seek to replicate the Council's guidance and code of practice on recruitment and selection, which comprehensively outlines the legislation and best practice on this subject.
-It is, however, essential that the assessment and selection of candidates for posts working with, or having regular contact with, children or adults who may be considered vulnerable is robust and directly addresses matters relating to the client group in question. - 6.2 The following checklist provides the minimum essential requirements when recruiting to such positions, including voluntary and unpaid positions as referred to above: - That all shortlisted applicants have face-to-face interviews; - Applicants are asked specific questions at interview examining attitudes towards children, young people, or adults who may be considered vulnerable (as applicable); - There is effective scrutiny of the information provided by applicants, such as references, gaps in employment or educational history; - Discrepancies and qualifications are checked and followed up; - With regard to overseas staff, the same checks will be made as for all other staff, but should additionally include a certificate of good conduct from their home police force or embassy, as well as from other countries where they have worked.
+It is, however, essential that the assessment and selection of candidates for posts working with, or having regular contact with, children or adults who may be considered vulnerable is robust and directly addresses matters relating to the client group in question. - 6.2 The following checklist provides the minimum essential requirements when recruiting to such positions, including voluntary and unpaid positions as referred to above: - That all shortlisted applicants have face-to-face interviews; - Online searches are undertaken for shortlisted candidates applying to work in schools or colleges in line with KCSIE guidance; - Applicants are asked specific questions at interview examining attitudes towards children, young people, or adults who may be considered vulnerable (as applicable); - There is effective scrutiny of the information provided by applicants, such as references, gaps in employment or educational history; - Discrepancies and qualifications are checked and followed up; - With regard to overseas staff, the same checks will be made as for all other staff, but should additionally include a certificate of good conduct from their home police force or embassy, as well as from other countries where they have worked.
 DBS disclosures do not detail offences committed abroad. (see paragraph 8. for further information) - Applicants receive an induction and appropriate training in Child Protection issues and adult safeguarding; and - Applicants' attitudes and behaviour should continue to be monitored and supervised post-appointment. - 6.3 Other requirements exist under the code of practice, which will be supported by comprehensive and compulsory training.
 Additionally, any officer, Elected Member, Head Teacher or Governor involved in recruitment to posts with access to children or adults who may be considered vulnerable, are strongly encouraged to participate in the safe recruitment training provided by the Council or an appropriately qualified and registered safe recruitment trainer.